Variational Inference

 We can see that ELBO_q_avg is slightly more optimal.

-Now, info contains information generated during optimization that could be useful for diagnostics.
+result.info also contains information generated during optimisation that could be useful for diagnostics.
 For the default setting, which is RepGradELBO, it contains the ELBO estimated at each step, which can be plotted as follows:

 Since the ELBO is estimated by a small number of samples, it appears noisy.
 Furthermore, at each step, the ELBO is evaluated on q_last, not q_avg, which is the actual output that we care about.
 To obtain more accurate ELBO estimates evaluated on q_avg, we have to define a custom callback function.